goatshriek/stumpless/docs/portability.md

-A good example of this convention can be found in the call to get the memory page size of the system, which is used to make the slab caches used for some of the internal data structures more efficient.
+A good example of this convention can be found in the call to get the memory page size of the system, which is used to make the slab caches used for some of the internal data structures that are more efficient.
 This call is defined in the wrapper header as described above, like this:

 ```c